gethugothemes/twenty-twenty-hugo/README.md

 ### Step 1 : Fork or Clone repository

-First we will fork this [Wordpress Twenty Twenty Hugo](https://github.com/themefisher/wordpress-twenty-twenty-hugo) template.
+First we will fork this [Twenty Twenty Hugo](https://github.com/themefisher/twenty-twenty-hugo) template.

 ### Step 2 : Add your repository in Forestry